arximboldi/lager/doc/architecture.rst

 The :ref:`action <action>` is a value type that represents something that the user did in the application.
 Normally, the user can do multiple things.
-We can use different *structs* to represent the various things that the user can do, then bind them together using a `std::variant`_
+We can use different *structs* to represent the various things that the user can do, then group them together using a `std::variant`_

 .. code-block:: c++